Porter Road wants to herd the meat industry in a new direction

 “Whole Foods, post-Amazon is just another grocery store now,” said Peisker.

 And Americans continue to love organic foods.
 Sales of organic food products hit a record $45.2 billion in 2017, according to the Organic Trade Association.
-While growth slowed to 6.7% from 9% in 2016, the overall numbers are still surpassing the anemic 1% growth of the U.S. food business overall, according to the report.
+While growth slowed to 6.7 percent from 9 percent in 2016, the overall numbers are still surpassing the anemic 1 percent growth of the U.S. food business overall, according to the report.

 Porter Road’s founders say those numbers are reflected in its own business.
 “We get busier every day,” said Carter.
 Over the summer the company was averaging 60 boxes shipped per-day with roughly 5-8 pounds of meat in a box.

-With the boost from the $3.7 million in venture funding it received earlier in the year backed by investors including Max Ventures, Slow Ventures, BoxGroup, Tribeca Venture Partners, Collaborative Fund, and Great Oaks VC, Porter Road is hoping to expand its operations.
+With the boost from the $3.7 million in venture funding it received earlier in the year backed by investors including Max Ventures, Slow Ventures, BoxGroup, Tribeca Venture Partners, Collaborative Fund and Great Oaks VC, Porter Road is hoping to expand its operations.

 “Our plan is to build,” Carter said.
 “We’ve built this amazing model in this location.
 We have a year or two before we see ourselves busting at the seams here.
 And we will move to communities across the country.”

 The co-founders of Porter Road see opportunities to open a similar processing facility to the one already operating in Princeton — and ideally will be able to build a network of abattoirs around the country.
-“If we can make a better life for the animals that go into our food system and better food for consumers why wouldn’t we do it?” said Peisker.
+“If we can make a better life for the animals that go into our food system and better food for consumers, why wouldn’t we do it?” said Peisker.